 - Food and beverage

 - Health clubs

 - Real Estate

 - Vehicle sales and leasing and vehicle repairs

 These fraudulent business practices unfairly take advantage of unsuspecting customers.
 Consumers have the right to a fair marketplace when purchasing goods or services.
-Our consumer fraud lawyers will aggressively represent you to recover any damages caused by unfair or deceptive practices from a fraudulent business, entity, product or service.
+Our consumer fraud lawyers will aggressively represent you and seek to recover any damages caused by unfair or deceptive practices from a fraudulent business, entity, product, or service.